About Me

 I’ve always felt comfortable with technology and communication so I gravitated towards it with every issue I worked on.
 I started learning how to make websites in the late 90s in order to help create Indymedia in Victoria.
 I got involved with campus and community radio and had both music and political shows throughout the years in Hamilton, Victoria and Vancouver.

 I could no longer work, sitting at a desk, 9-5, under fluorescent lights.
 I had been starting to help friends and community groups make websites in my spare time and after taking a year off to rest and recover, I decided to learn coding for real.
-I flew to Toronto to take a front-end web development bootcamp from the people behind Ladies Learning Code.
+I moved to Toronto to take a front-end web development bootcamp from the people behind Ladies Learning Code.

 When I came back, I was determined to start my own business but I was offered a job as a web developer for Vancity Credit Union.
 I took that contract and quickly realized again that sitting at a desk, 9-5, under fluorescent lights just wasn’t for me.